Rainbown mountain cusco peru

 • Comfortable hiking shoes or boots

-4. Best Time to Visit Rainbow Mountain
+4. When is the Best Time to Visit Rainbow Mountain?

 Travel Tip: